 Thank you for your interest in the Arizona State Sports and Entertainment Law Journal.

 The Sports and Entertainment Law Journal (SELJ) seeks to promote debate and dialogue on issues concerning the developing fields of Sports and Entertainment Law.
 SELJ provides research and analysis on such diverse areas including agency law, anti-trust law, contract law, cyber law, entertainment law, intellectual property law, labor law, rights of publicity, sports law, and the First Amendment.
 SELJ publishes biannually in the spring and fall in both digital and print versions.

-The Journal prefers that all submissions be made through Scholastica.
-However, we also accept submissions through Bepress.
-All manuscript submissions should include the author’s curriculum vitae or resume and all articles are reviewed on a rolling basis.
+Submissions to the journal may be made through Scholastica, Bepress, or by email.
+All manuscript submissions should include the author’s curriculum vitae or resume, and all articles are reviewed on a rolling basis.

 If you have any questions concerning submissions, please email the Journal’s Submissions Chair.